 Second graders split their time between fiction and nonfiction.
-Under the Common Core Standards, reading benchmarks begin in second grade that continue through third grade.
-In both years, children are challenged to read text aimed at grades 2 and 3.
+In second and third grades, children are challenged to read text aimed at grades 2 and 3.
 This year, the expectation is that second graders should get all the help they need with these texts, while next year they’ll ideally need less assistance from adults.

 Building a knowledge bank

 It’s important that kids learn big ideas from every book they read and relate that information to what they already know.
 Think of it like using reading comprehension skills to build a knowledge bank: with every poem, story, passage, or book they read, there’s a main point, message, or key fact (or two) that your child learns, relates to their experiences or prior knowledge, and “banks” for future use.

 Key skills that’ll help your second grader build their knowledge bank:

 - Reading quietly and aloud with enough accuracy, expression, and speed to support understanding.

 - Being able to retell stories in a way that covers the central message or lesson.

 - Describing how characters respond to events and challenges.

 - Recognizing a book’s structure and how the beginning introduces what comes next and how the ending concludes the writing.

 - Understanding that different characters, narrators, and authors tell stories from different points of view.